 - Lord Mansfield Scholarship, Lincoln's Inn (2006, Highest award available for the BVC)

 - Barstow Scholarship, Inns of Court School of Law (2007, for coming 4th in the year on the BVC)

 - Buchanan Prize, Lincoln's Inn (2007, for obtaining 'Outstanding' on the BVC)

 - Personal Injury Bar Association (PIBA)

 The Personal Injury team has published its latest update including the latest on the Commons amendments regarding the Civil Liability Bill as considered by the ...Read more

 Employment law barrister Thomas O'Donohoe examines the impact of the general election's result on employment cases

 In the wake of the snap general election's result, employment law barrister Thomas O'Donohoe examines how employment cases may be affected.
 To read Thomas' anal...Read more

 3PB Employment Barrister Thomas O'Donohoe addresses Employment Law Update Seminar at London's NLC

-Thomas O’Donohoe appeared as one of a team of speakers from Chambers’ Employment Law Group at a seminar on current employment law topics presented b...Read more
+Thomas O’Donohoe appeared as one of a team of speakers from Chambers’ Employment Law Group at a seminar on current employment law topics presented by the gr...Read more